 You should file your action in the County and specific Precinct where the defendants reside or where the defendant has contracted to perform.
 (Government Code Section 28.011).

 Can I hire an attorney?

-A Justice of the Peace for Duval County hears small claims court cases for Duval County.
+Yes, but only if the amount in controversy is in excess of $250.
 Duval County Small Claims Court cases are heard in 4 courthouses in Duval County.

 Duval County Court Locations

 Precinct 1 Place 1 Courthouse in the City of San Diego

 Precinct 2 Place 1 Courthouse in the City of San Diego